 I shot off a volley of choicest profanities in my vocabulary ending with, “Now you take the vehicle to Shirdi and on Monday morning see me in my office.”

-On Monday morning Major Suresh, our Second-in-Command escorted Captain Vikrant to my office and said “Sir, please don’t get angry with him.
+On Monday morning Major Suresh Babu, our Second-in-Command escorted Captain Vikrant to my office and said “Sir, please don’t get angry with him.
 He is only a week old in the unit.
 He is yet to know you.”

 I looked at Captain Vikrant and he said “This is my second unit.
 Before this I served only in a Field Regiment for five years.
 There the Z was regarded as something holy, something of an institution.
 I have never travelled in a Z till now.
 That is why I called you early in the morning to reconfirm.”

-I dismissed both with the words “The Z did not come as a dowry to me when I got married to the unit.“
+I dismissed both with the words “The Z did not come as a dowry to me when I got married to the Regiment.“